gr8username/Hypixel-Online-Telegram-Bot/README.md

 # Hypixel online telegram bot

-This is a Telegram bot shell script that using the Hypixel api to send one a message when a player goes online.
+This is a Telegram bot shell script that using the Hypixel api to send a message when a specified player joins the Hypixel Minecraft server.

 Dependencies:
 * Bash